cathinkascheele/scheele-dynamics-lab-public/models/propagation-in-constrained-systems/conceptual-model-v0.md

 ---

-## Model assumptions and parameter constraints
+## Assumptions and parameter constraints

 The following assumptions are used in v0.